Xel-Ha Tour: Your Complete Guide to Attractions & Prices

-Our complete guide to the all-inclusive Xel-Ha Park including a full list prices and activities will tell you why!
+This is your complete guide to the all-inclusive Xel-Ha Park and it includes a full list of prices and activities!

-Xel-Ha is an expansive theme park/nature reserve nestled in a quaint cove with tranquil waters, making it the perfect spot for some awesome Riviera Maya snorkeling.
+This theme park/nature reserve is nestled in a quaint cove with tranquil waters, making it the perfect spot for some awesome Riviera Maya snorkeling.

-Do you prefer to lounge around and sip on some tropical drinks while stretched out in a hammock?
+Do you prefer to lounge around sipping on some tropical drinks while stretched out in a hammock?

 Do you want to snorkel with colorful tropical fish or jump off cliffs?

 This handy guide contains everything you need to know about Xel-Ha Park all in one easy-to-read article.

 To make it easy to follow, we’ve divided the piece into the following sections.

 If you want to read just one specific section, simply click on the links above to go directly to the part you want to read.
 To return to the top, click on the gray arrow on the bottom-right of the screen or on the “Back to top” button at the end of each section.

 There are several things to know before making your trip to visit Xel-Ha Park.